MrityunjaiKumar/EmbSysDesign_NPTEL_Course/Software/Examples_Msp430G2553_LunchBox/Exp05_LunchBox_HelloSwitch_PullDown/Readme.md

-# Exp 00
+# Exp 05
-## LunchBox Template
+## LunchBox Hello Switch Pull Down
 ___

 ### Description

-This example code provides a template of settings for LunchBox.
+This example code provides the functions and register settings for toggling the state of LED on LunchBox with an external switch connected with a Pull Down resistor.

-### Hardare needed
+### Hardware needed

-None
+Push Button Switch, Resistor (1 kohm), Breadboard, Connecting Wires

 ### Connections

-None
+One end of Switch is connected to Vcc (3.3 V) and another end is at pin 1.4 of LunchBox.
+This pin is also connected to ground through a Pull Down resistor.